pravinkr05/Exploring-optimization-problems-on-Calley-Tree--A-Research-Project/README.md

-# Exploring optimization problems on Cayley Tree: Theory and Experiments - A research project (Final Year BTech Project)
+# Exploring optimization problems on Calley Tree: Theory and Experiments - A research project (Final Year BTech Project)

 ## Overview
 This research project focuses on exploring Cayley trees and their applications in optimization problems.
 The project is currently in progress, aiming to contribute valuable insights to the field.